Read original aritcle here: http://www.channelweb.co.uk/crn-uk/news/2467731/syncplicity-targets-uk-channel-partner-push

 "To that end, our work of adding additional partners in the UK is not done."

-Nikzad added that Syncplicity is in the process of securing partnerships with two large resellers that "service wider Europe", but focus on the UK.
+Nikzad added that Syncplicity by Axway is in the process of securing partnerships with two large resellers that "service wider Europe", but focus on the UK.

 Dale Vile, research director at Freeform Dynamics, said the more specialised vendors are better off focusing on enterprises because SMBs are more likely to go for cheaper off-the-shelf solutions such as Box and Dropbox.
 These solutions are also "pretty plug and play" when it comes to integration with CRM solutions such as Salesforce and Office 365, he added.